- Procedure that handles each listed file

 <Path and generic name of files>: Character string

 Path and generic name of files (or directories) to list.
-The generic characters (* and?) are allowed.
+Generic characters (* and?) are allowed.
 The different path sections are separated by "slashes" ("/").

 If the path has the following format "/<DirectoryName>/<FileName>": The search path is "/<Directory name>/<File name>".

 If the path has the following format "<DirectoryName>/<FileName>": The search path is "/<Current server directory>/<Directory name>/<File name>".

-Name of WLanguage procedure ("callback" procedure) that will be called for each listed file.
+Name of the WLanguage procedure ("callback") called for each listed file.
 This procedure is used to handle the current file.

 To force the browse operation to stop, the procedure must return False and to continue the browse operation, the procedure MUST return True.